You’ve probably seen them before. Silverfish are pests you’ll find in many homes and libraries worldwide [1].

 3. Sticky Traps

-The use of sticky traps is an old-fashioned way of eliminating many insect pests, including these ones.
+Using sticky traps is an old-fashioned way of eliminating many insect pests.
 All you need to do is set up sticky traps around where you think the silverfish are hiding.

 4. Eliminate Food Sources

-Since silverfish love munching on starchy food and dried goods, it is important to properly store foods like cereals and flour.
+Since silverfish love munching on starchy foods and dried goods, storing away cereals and flour is essential.

 5. Eliminate Humidity

-Start by making sure that your home is properly ventilated.
+Start by ensuring your home is properly ventilated.
 Open windows and doors regularly to allow airflow.

 You could also invest in a dehumidifier to help remove excess moisture from the air.
-This is especially needed for areas such as kitchens, basements, or bathrooms where there are often high humidity levels.
+This is especially needed for high-humidity areas like kitchens, basements, or bathrooms.

-If you have an attic, be sure to check for any leaks or water damage and fix them immediately.
-Check all pipes, hoses, and any other sources of moisture and make sure they are properly sealed.
+If you have an attic, check for any leaks or water damage and fix them immediately.
+Check all pipes, hoses, and other sources of moisture, and ensure they are properly sealed.

 Finally, reduce clutter in your home, as it can often trap moisture, providing a perfect breeding ground for silverfish.